-When two people get divorced, frequently their visitation schedule with their child is based off of a Standard Possession Order (SPO).
+When two people get divorced, frequently their visitation schedule with their child is based on a Standard Possession Order (SPO).

 Another hallmark of summer-time visitation is that the non-custodial parent has the option to give notice to the custodial parent of their intent to take advantage of a 30 day period of extended possession.
-Notice must be provided by April 1st and if this is not accomplished the non custodial parent defaults into visitation with the child from July 1st through July 30th.
+A notice must be provided by April 1st and if this is not accomplished the non custodial parent defaults into visitation with the child from July 1st through July 31ST.

 For fathers, the one weekend that cannot be taken away is Father's Day weekend.
-This weekend take precedence over the possible election of a mother for a weekend of visitation.
+This weekend takes precedence over the possible election of a mother for a weekend of visitation.

 While a visitation schedule in a Texas Divorce Decree can vary, these are general differences that exist between school year and summer schedules.
 Individual cases will certainly vary based upon what the parties to those cases have agreed upon.
 The attorneys at The Law Office of Bryan Fagan are eager to help you decipher summer visitation orders in order to both; follow the court's orders and maximize time with your child.